RobertWilliamCampagna/Professional-Portfolio/README.md

 WHEN I resize the page or view the site on various screens and devices<br>
 THEN I am presented with a responsive layout that adapts to my viewport<br>

-THIS is not done correctly
-I AM working on it